 In the instrument all operating functions are controlled by set-up parameters with numerical values, string values, or pre-selected values from a list of alternatives.
-Parameter set-up is performed by the keys at the front panel of the instrument and/or by using the buttons displayed on the touch display.
+Parameter set-up is performed by the keys at the service panel (VIEWPAN).

 Presentation.